-- 8.4.9 Development within an area of interference less than or equal to 30 metres (100 feet) from a wetland may be permitted in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where an Environmental Impact Study demonstrates that: - a) there are no negative or adverse hydrological or ecological impacts on the wetland, - b) all development is located outside of the wetland and maintains as much setback as feasible, - c) development is located above the water table, except as specified in Section 8.4.11, and - d) septic systems are located a minimum of 15 metres (50 feet) from the wetland and 0.9 metres (3 feet) above the annual maximum water table22. - 8.4.10 Development within an area of interference between 30 metres (100 feet) and 120 metres (394 feet) from a wetland, which in the opinion of the GRCA may result in hydrologic impact,23 may be permitted where an Environmental Impact Study demonstrates that policies in Sections 7.1.2-7.1.3 General Policies are met. - 8.4.11 Peat Extraction within an area of interference may be permitted where an Environmental Impact Study demonstrates that policies in Sections 7.1.2-7.1.3 General Policies are met and the affected area is rehabilitated to restore and enhance natural features and functions. - 8.4.12 An Environmental Impact Study may not be required in an area of interference between 30 metres (100 feet) and 120 metres (394 feet) from a wetland if, in the opinion of the GRCA, the potential hydrologic or ecological impacts of the proposed development are negligible.
-This includes but is not limited to single family residences, additions and accessory structures for which less than one (1) hectare (2.5 acres) is required for grading.
+- 8.4.9 Development activity within an area of interference less than or equal to 30 metres (100 feet) from a wetland may be permitted in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where an Environmental Impact Study demonstrates that: - a) there are no negative or adverse impacts on the wetland feature and its hydrologic functions, - b) there are no negative or adverse impacts on flooding and erosion, - c) all development activity is located outside of the wetland and maintains as much setback as feasible. - d) development activity is located above the water table, except as specified in Section 8.4.11, and

+- e) septic systems are located a minimum of 15 metres (50 feet) from the wetland and 0.9 metres (3 feet) above the annual maximum water table. - 8.4.10 Peat Extraction within an area of interference may be permitted where an Environmental Impact Study demonstrates that policies in Sections 7.1.2-7.1.3 General Policies are met, and the affected area is rehabilitated to restore the wetland feature and functions. - 8.4.11 An Environmental Impact Study may not be required in an area of interference from a wetland if, in the opinion of the GRCA, the potential hydrologic impacts of the proposed development are negligible.
+This includes, but is not limited to single family residences, additions, and accessory structures for which less than one (1) hectare (2.5 acres) is required for grading.

-Conservation Projects within Wetlands and Areas of Interference
+Conservation Projects within Wetlands

-8.4.13 Wetland Conservation Projects within wetlands and areas of interference may be permitted where an Environmental Impact Study demonstrates how the hydrologic and ecological functions will be protected, created, restored and/or enhanced.
+8.4.12 Wetland Conservation Projects within wetlands and areas of interference may be permitted where an Environmental Impact Study demonstrates how the hydrologic functions will be protected, created, restored, or enhanced.

-Stormwater Management within Wetlands and Areas of Interference
+Stormwater Management within Wetlands